Specs, iOS 10 and performance

 The new iPhone is always the poster child for the new version of any operating system, and the iPhone 7 is no exception.

 Apple's new iOS 10 is one of the best platforms the company has ever put together – but it's something of an acquired taste.
+The latest update is iOS 10.3, and we expect it to be the last major update before Apple rolls out iOS 11 to the iPhone 7 later this year.

 The lock screen has also been given an overhaul, with the same pieces of information available with a swipe across.
 The iPhone 7 also has 'raise to wake' enabled, so whenever you pick up the phone it'll instantly wake itself.